For Immediate Release

 Heather Moberly is the Coordinator of Veterinary Services at Texas A&M University Libraries, College Station TX.
 Her efforts to improve information access for rural veterinarians and ensure access to healthy food and human-animal well-being within the states of Oklahoma and Texas, as well as nationally and internationally attribute to her recognition.
 Her outreach efforts have focused on improving access to information by those in veterinary practice, an underserved profession, who are largely unaffiliated with academic center libraries.
 She is an active member of a professional group promoting veterinarians’ access to evidence-based information and its adoption into veterinary practice.
 Through her one-on-one instruction to veterinarians and trainees and her efforts to support open access to scientific information, she has had a significant and beneficial impact on veterinary care and the public’s health.

-Steven Wilson is the Coordinator of the Center for Disability Resources Library, one of the largest and most successful outreach programs within the University of South Carolina School of Medicine,in Columbia, S.C.
+Steven Wilson is the Coordinator of the Center for Disability Resources Library, one of the largest and most successful outreach programs within the University of South Carolina School of Medicine, in Columbia, S.C.
 Collaborating with local and national disabilities organizations, Steven has grown the Center’s Library into one of the largest that focuses on intellectual and developmental disability collections and lends these materials to individuals located in the more rural parts of the state who often lack access to quality, robust library services.
 These individuals, most of whom are family members of recently diagnosed children with intellectual and developmental disabilities and/or professionals that work with these families, benefit directly from this free service.
-Steven has also created and hosted a weekly local radio show on Health, Wellness, and Happiness.
+Steven also participated in a weekly local radio show on Health, Wellness, and Happiness.
 This show provided an opportunity to reach the general public and supply them with information about consumer health websites and promoted the disability resources provided by the library.

 2022 FNLM Awards